Taylor Mays: Coaching career

 Following Mays' playing career he became a defensive analyst for USC in 2022.

 Mays was promoted to interim safeties coach in December 2023 when Donte Williams accepted the safeties coach position at Georgia.
 Mays' work with the USC secondary players was credited for their much improved tackling in the 2023 Holiday Bowl in San Diego.

 In January 2025, Mays was named the safeties coach at Washington.

 Honors

 On June 26, 2011, he was inducted into the Southern California Jewish Sports Hall of Fame.

-In 2018, Mays was inducted into The O'Dea High School Athletic Wall of Honor.
+In 2018, he was inducted into The O'Dea High School Athletic Wall of Honor.

 Personal life

 The Mays family lives in the Magnolia neighborhood of Seattle.